Feb 20, 2026 |

 Technology solutions, such as AI-driven applicant tracking systems (ATS), video interview software, and one-way video interviews, improve screening accuracy and speed.
 These tools enable standardised assessments, allow asynchronous candidate evaluations, and bring analytics to identify trends and bottlenecks.
 Properly implemented technology enhances fairness, transparency, and efficiency in hiring.

-Bad screening practices include inconsistent candidate evaluation, biased filtering, lack of communication, and using outdated criteria that exclude qualified candidates unfairly.
+Bad screening practices include inconsistent candidate evaluations, biased filtering, delayed communication, and the use of outdated criteria that unfairly eliminate qualified applicants.

-They damage trust, lead to negative online reviews, discourage applicants, and ultimately reduce the organisation’s ability to attract and retain talent.
+Poor screening experiences can damage trust, lead to negative online reviews, discourage future applicants, and weaken an organization's reputation in the talent market.

-Use clear job-related criteria, standardise assessments, remove bias through training, communicate regularly with candidates, and leverage technology like ATS and video interview platforms.
+Organizations should use structured evaluations, establish clear job-related criteria, communicate regularly with candidates, and leverage technology to improve consistency and fairness.

 ScreeningHive lets you screen candidates with async video interviews in minutes.
 No scheduling, no back-and-forth.